couchbaselabs/fuego/README.md

     assign a unique, ever-decreasing segId (uint64) which starts from MAX_UINT64, which allows newer seg's to show up first in an ordered key-val store.

-    sort / collate the docId's ASC, into...
+    collate the analysis results into...
-      []*AnalyzeAuxResult
-      map[docId]*AnalyzeAuxResult
+      var batchEntriesMap map[docID]*batchEntry
+      var batchEntriesArr [][]*batchEntry

-    assign the recId's based on the position of each docID in the sorted array of docID's
+    assign the recId's based on the position of each batchEntry in the batchEntriesArr.

     fill a map[term][]TermFreqRow, where the arrays will be sorted by recId's.

-    sort the map keys by term.

     use that to construct the postings.

     for each doc in the batch, also maintain any new FieldRows (global).

-    add the posting rows, stored rows, docId lookup rows, and deletions from previous segments.
+    add the posting rows, stored rows, docID lookup rows, and deletions from previous segments.

-The format of important KV rows looks like...
+We keep most of the KV row types from upsidedown, but also add the segId:recId info to the value of each BackIndexRow.

+But, also no longer persist the TermFrequencyRow's -- the TermFrequencyRow's are still used, but only temporarily, in-memory, on the pathway between analysis to the KV store API.

+Also, additional, persisted KV rows introduced by fuego would be...

     postings
       <postings>:field4:'lazy'-segId:<recIds> -> [recId1, recId2, recId3]
       <postings>:field4:'lazy'-segId:<fieldNorms> -> [0, 1, 2]
       <postings>:field4:'lazy'-segId:>positions> -> [[], [], []]

         note that an iterator can Next() through all of the postings columns quickly.

-    deletions // Need this to be able to efficiently ignore obsoleted recId's in postings
+    id lookups from internalId to externalId
-      <deletion>:segId-recId1 -> nil
+      <id>:segId:recId -> docID

+      lookups from externalId to internalId would go through the backIndexRow, where we'll also track the segId:recId info as part of the backIndexRow value.

+      The id lookup rows are deleted synchronously in a Batch(), as part of the backIndex driven mergeOldAndNew().

+      A missing (already deleted) id lookup row for a segId:recId means that the recId must be ignored in the postings.

     counts
       countSegDeletions:segId -> 1
       countSegSize:segId -> 1000

-    also, add the segId:recId to the value of each BackIndexRow.
+    summary row (a singleton row) -> lastUsedSegId

+      Similar to the version row, there's only one summary row, which tracks the lastUsedSegId, and perhaps other future index-global information.

 Asynchronous GC's of KV rows...